YongeBai/CS4296-Cloud-Computing-Project/README.md

 python3 results.py
 ```

+### Charts
+After generating the summary of the results, you can generate the charts using the jupyter notebook `graphing.ipynb`.
+You can run the entire notebook to generate the charts.
+The charts will be saved in the `charts` directory.

 ## Customization
 The experiment have arguments to customize the experiment.
 You can modify the `experiments.sh` to customize the experiment.
 The basic structure of the experiment is as follows: